 - Place bets quickly at the best available price

-Weather Overlays
+Weather overlays

 - Games with severe pitching mismatches (ace vs. 5th starter)